tapios/risk-networks/README.md

 ### Define the 'population' and its clinical characteristics

-First we define the population by the number of individuals.
-Here we use a population of 1000.
+First we define the population by the number of individuals:

 ```python
 population = 1000